lgastako/resume/README.md

 **Interos Inc.**<br>
 *VP Engineering, 2018-1/2024*

-Helped build the engineering organization from the ground up.
-Built and managed the front end software development team, which was consistently one of the top performing teams in the company for my entire tenure.
+Helped grow the engineering team from 4 to over 200, transitioning from hands-on development to strategic leadership.
+Managed the highest performing team (FrontEnd), emphasizing psychological safety and radical candor, resulting in exceptional team satisfaction and productivity.
+Spearheaded the integration of GitHub Copilot, driving the adoption of generative AI tools that enhanced development efficiency and innovation.

 **Superpowers Corp (Boulder, CO)**<br>
 *Co-founder and Software Engineer, 2017-2018*